-High ability young people will follow a core curriculum of G.C.S.E's (or equivalent) in English Language, Mathematics.
-Electrical Installation will account for 60% of curriculum time and the other 40% will be filled with Edexcel, AQA and OCR personal development and life-skills learning.

-Mixed ability and high need learners will be offered a personalized time-table that will meet the Special Educational Needs & Difficulties in line with the SEND guidelines 1 September 2014.
+High ability young people will follow a core curriculum of G.C.S.E's (or equivalent) in English Language, Mathematics, for 60% of curriculum time and the other 40% will be filled with Edexcel, AQA and OCR personal development and life-skills learning.
+Mixed ability and high need learners will be offered a personalized or Bespoke time-table that will meet the Special Educational Needs & Difficulties in line with the SEND guidelines 1 September 2014.